xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

      * Inputs: internal numerical summaries of scale related quantities.
      * Outputs: a compact representation suitable for comparison and clustering.

+These modules should only monitor and structure reasoning.
+They do not themselves introduce new physics or fix ultraviolet completions.

 ### 7.3 Evaluation harness

 1. Task set

-   * Construct a benchmark of questions and tasks where awareness of the hierarchy problem and naturalness considerations is important, for example:
+   * Construct a benchmark of questions and tasks where awareness of the hierarchy problem and naturalness considerations is important, for example

      * comparing different beyond Standard Model proposals,
      * explaining trade offs between naturalness and experimental constraints,